COMP116 Creative Writing II

 - their writing process as discussed in student-instructor conferences and classroom workshops;

-- their ability to read and analyze literary models that illustrate fictional, poetic, and dramatic styles and techniques;
+- their ability to read and analyze literary models that illustrate fictional, creative nonfiction, and poetic styles and techniques;

-- their ability to demonstrate an understanding and use of language and language nuance, including the rhetorical tropes.; and
+- their ability to demonstrate an understanding and use of language and language nuance, including the rhetorical tropes;

-- other evaluative tools may include, but not be limited to, the following: quizzes, examinations, class participation, and other projects as specified in individual instructor's course syllabus.
+- other evaluative tools may include, but not be limited to, the following: quizzes, examinations, class participation, and other projects as specified in individual instructor's course syllabus; and

 Reference, Resource, or Learning Materials to be used by Student: